lillee93/Arch_Task/README.md

 This repository implements a work test:

-- **Part A (Minimal RAG Prototype):** build a persistent index over a Java codebase and answer questions using retrieval + an LLM, with citations to retrieved context.
+- Part A (Minimal RAG Prototype): build a persistent index over a Java codebase and answer questions using retrieval + an LLM, with citations to retrieved context.
-- **Part B (Architecture-Oriented Agent Workflow):** extract a package dependency graph via static analysis, detect architecture smells (cycles / dependency magnets / oversized packages), produce an **EVIDENCE** block, and ask an LLM to propose **ONE** concrete refactoring grounded strictly in that evidence.
+- Part B (Architecture-Oriented Agent Workflow): extract a package dependency graph via static analysis, detect architecture smells (cycles / dependency magnets / oversized packages), produce an evidence block, and ask an LLM to propose concrete refactoring grounded strictly in that evidence.

 ---